Showing posts with label Faulconbridge. Show all posts

 The Norman Lindsay Gallery

 The gallery at Faulconbridge, run by the National Trust, displays the work of artist and writer Norman Lindsay (1879-1969).
 Various rooms of the attractive sandstone cottage house oil paintings, watercolours, sketches, ceramics and ship models.
-Within the expansive landscaped grounds is 'Lindsay's Cafe' where I enjoyed lunch on my visit.

 While Lindsay is known for his paintings of voluptuous women in classical poses, he was also a political cartoonist and wrote and illustrated the 1918 children's classic 'The Magic Pudding'.
 Location map